nRF9160: nRF CoAP Client¶

 After programming the sample and all prerequisites to the board, test it by performing the following steps:

 Connect your nRF9160 DK to the PC using a USB cable and power on or reset your nRF9160 DK.

-Open a terminal emulator and observe that the kit prints the following information:
+Open a terminal emulator and observe that the following information is displayed:

 The nRF CoAP client sample started